WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

  - **Adversaries**: Potential attackers who may want to hinder recovery, gain private data by eavesdropping, or impersonate the user or peers.
 This could involve both technical vulnerabilities and social engineering techniques.

 #### Lifecycle of Indentifiers
- - **Setup**: The user does any preparation work required to use the recovery scheme in the future
+ - **Setup**: The user does any preparation work required to use the recovery scheme in the future.
- - **Stasis**: The time between the user's setup phase and the recovery phase
+ - **Stasis**: The time between the user's setup phase and the recovery phase.
- - **Recovery**: The recovery method is used to assert control over their identifier
+ - **Recovery**: The recovery method is used to assert control over their identifier.

 #### Identfier Recovery Scenarios
   * **Lost secret:** Control of the identifier has been lost, but it has not been compromised.
 For example, device has fallen in the sea.
   * **Compromised secret:**  For example, device is stolen.
-  * **Inheritance:** After death or incapacitation - we want to enable control of the identifier to our hiers.
+  * **Inheritance:** After death or incapacitation we want to enable control of the identifier to our heirs.

 ## A Rubrik for Evaluating Recovery Schemes

-#### Actor Experience
+### Actor Experience

 **1 Must peers know their involvement before the setup phase?**

 Is it possible for a peer to be a potential assistant in recovery without their knowledge?
 This has advantages in terms of security, as if a peer does not even know they could play a role in recovery it makes social engineering from an adversary considerably more difficult.
 However, it is more prone to error, as there is no possibility to gain confirmation from the peer that the setup phase was successful.
 There are also consent issues.

-Furthermore, we should consider whether there any additional preperation required on the part of the user or peers, such as contacting them 'out of band' and asking them to install specific software.
+Furthermore, we should consider whether there any additional preparation required on the part of the user or peers, such as contacting them 'out of band' and asking them to install specific software.

 **2 Is it neccessary to gain consent from trusted peers?**

 This might not seem like a big issue, since it concerns the potential loss of data for the user themselves, not the peers.
-But research from running role-playing workshops as well as from actual experience, shows users are often uncomfortable about the idea of 'holding responsibility' of providing assistance in recovery.
+But research from running role-playing workshops, as well as from actual experience, shows users are often uncomfortable about the idea of 'holding responsibility' of providing assistance in recovery.

 This reluctance is considerably reduced if the potential peer is fully understands that they are not completely depended upon for recovery, for example in the case of threshold-based schemes, where there is a tolerance to unavailablilty of some peers.
 However, since these concepts are not widely understood, gaining consent can involve additional work on the part of the user, to make sure peers propery understand their roles.